stripe-archive/checkout-subscription-and-add-on/README.md

 # Starting a subscription with Checkout

 There are several ways you can collect card details and use them to start a subscription on Stripe.

 This sample uses Checkout, Stripe's prebuilt payment page to collect card details from a customer which then automatically subscribes them to a subscription plan using the [Billing APIs](https://stripe.com/docs/billing).

+It also enables you to dynamically create one-off charges to add to a subscription.
+In this demo we have three options to add a "donation" to the Checkout flow, but you could extend this integration to accept any donation amount.

 Checkout offers a subset of Billing functionality.
 If you require more control over the UI or subscription model you should check out the sample on [setting up subscription with Elements](https://github.com/stripe-samples/set-up-subscriptions).
 A comparison table of the two integrations: